A bonus for NFL fans in Week 16: 4 straight days of games - WHIZ News

 While Matt Ryan completed passes to 11 receivers against the Bucs, his main target with Julio Jones hobbled is Calvin Ridley.
 He had career bests of 10 catches for 163 yards last week, and Ridley’s seven 100-yard games lead the NFL.

-Tom Brady is accustomed to this scenario even as his current team is in uncharted waters since 2007.
-The Bucs need a win or a Chicago loss to clinch their first postseason berth since then.
-Tampa Bay’s 13-year playoff drought is the NFL’s second-longest string behind Cleveland’s 18-year run that is about to end.
+The Bucs (10-5) set a franchise record with 588 yards and snapped the NFL’s second-longest postseason drought behind Cleveland’s 18-year run that can end Sunday.

-As for Brady, well, he does have those six Super Bowl rings from his time in New England.
-Only once while he was healthy and the full-time starter there (2002) did the Patriots not make the playoffs.
+Brady was 22 of 27 for 348 yards with a mix of passes deep down the field and darts in traffic.
+The six-time Super Bowl-winning quarterback threw touchdown passes to Gronkowski, Evans, Chris Godwin, who made a one-handed catch, and Antonio Brown from 33, 27, 7 and 12 yards.

-Lions interim coach Darrell Bevell will miss the game because of COVID-19 contact tracing.
-Wide receivers coach Robert Prince will run the team.
+The Lions (5-10) started the game without interim coach Darrell Bevell along with assistants on the defensive staff because of COVID-19 contact tracing.

 Cleveland (10-4) at New York Jets (1-13)